leaty/paction/README.md

 Execute actions relative to process existance.
 I really ought to find a better name for this though.

 ## Configuration
 The configuration may contain multiple actions, each with multiple or singular criteria.
-Default location is `~/.config/paction/config.toml` but see `paction --help` for more.
+Default location is `~/.config/paction/config.toml`, see `paction --help` for more options.
 Copy the [sample config](config.sample.toml) for reference when configuring.

 ### Example config